Arts in Communities

 Arts programs such as festivals, exhibits and performances are significant contributors to economic development, culture and quality of life in Oklahoma.
 Community Arts Grants from the Oklahoma Arts Council help eligible organizations and entities provide the festivals*, exhibits and performances that impact their communities. (*Festivals must feature the arts as a central component).

-Arts Learning in Communities Grants from the Oklahoma Arts Council allow people of all ages opportunities for hands-on learning in the arts.
-From children to senior citizens to individuals with special needs, community-based arts learning programs benefit Oklahomans throughout the state.
+Arts Learning in Communities grants from the Oklahoma Arts Council allow people of all ages opportunities for hands-on learning in the arts.
+From children to older adults to individuals with disabilities, community-based arts learning programs benefit Oklahomans throughout the state.